Lurcher breed guide

 Between 12 and 15 years

-Lurchers, by definition, are a cross between two sighthounds but can also be crossed with terrier or herding dogs but are often part Greyhound.
-Lurchers are thought to have been developed by Romany Gypsies in the 1600s as they wanted a dog perfect for hunting food as quietly as possible while remaining loyal, intelligent and gentle.
+Lurchers, by definition, are a cross between two sighthounds but can also be crossed with terrier or herding dogs and are often part Greyhound.
+Lurchers are thought to have been developed by Romany Gypsies in the 1600s as they wanted a dog perfect for hunting food as quietly as possible, while remaining loyal, intelligent and gentle.

 Others believe that they come from unwanted and accidental crossbreeds of noble purebred dogs like Greyhounds, Deerhounds and Wolfhounds.

 Lurchers are not a recognised breed by The Kennel Club or other similar international organisations which might be down to the countless different variations of size and appearance.

 Lurchers can come in all sorts of different shapes and sizes, depending on its parents’ breeds.
 They often resemble either a Greyhound or Saluki, with features of other breeds depending on how they’re mixed.